ursl/mu3eanca/db1/rest/README.md

 sudo systemctl stop apache2.service
 ```

 Use nginx to redirect port 80 requests to port 5050.
-On opensuse (LEAP 15.5.), create the file `/etc/nginx/vhosts.d/pc11740.conf`
+On opensuse (LEAP 15.5.), create the file `/etc/nginx/vhosts.d/pc11740.conf` with

 ```
 server {